Browsing Tag

 Tanzania Sisal, Key Figures 2025/26

-Sisal is one of Tanzania's prioritized commodities under the Agriculture Master Plan 2050, positioned alongside cotton, cashew, coffee, and other strategic crops targeted to lift regional and international exports to USD 6 billion.
+Sisal is one of Tanzania's prioritized commodities under the Agriculture Master Plan 2050, which targets raising regional and international exports of priority crops to USD 6 billion.

-The crop is explicitly listed by the Ministry of Agriculture (MOA) as a priority commodity for investment, processing, and export, with opportunities spanning commercial farming, post-harvest infrastructure, and agro-processing across Tanzania's agricultural corridors.
+The crop is identified by the Ministry of Agriculture (MOA) as a flagship investment opportunity, with priority placed on commercial farming, processing, and export facilitation across Tanzania's agricultural corridors.

-The plan targets a tenfold increase in the processing of specific commodities through the development of warehouses and market linkages.
+The Master Plan targets a tenfold increase in processing of specific commodities through the development of warehouses and market linkages.

-It also seeks to raise regional and international exports to USD 6 billion, with sisal contributing to that aggregate alongside the other prioritized crops.
+It also aims to raise regional and international exports of prioritized crops, including sisal, to USD 6 billion.

-Approximately 44% of Tanzania's exports comprise minerals, tourism, coffee, cashew nuts, cotton, sisal, tobacco, tea, and cloves, with these flows destined primarily for Switzerland, India, South Africa, China, and Kenya[3].
+Around 44% of Tanzania's exports, comprising minerals, tourism, coffee, cashew nuts, cotton, sisal, tobacco, tea, and cloves, are destined for Switzerland, India, South Africa, China, and Kenya[3].

 Over 73% of Tanzania's trade is concentrated among ten countries: China, Switzerland, India, South Africa, the UAE, Kenya, the DRC, the United States, Comoros, and Vietnam[3].

-Asian markets, including China, India, Japan, Singapore, and the UAE, accounted for USD 2,840.3 million, while exports to the European Union stood at USD 686.3 million.
+In Asia, major markets including China, India, Japan, Singapore, and the UAE accounted for USD 2,840.3 million.

 The initiative targets a USD 100 billion agricultural GDP, USD 20 billion in net exports, and 10% annual sector growth by 2050.